CORNUS continued

 One of the best pinks - vigorous upright habit and deep rose-pink bracts, though the exact colour will be determined by light levels.
 As with many of the floridas, the purplish bark is covered with a lovely white bloom in winter.

-CORNUS florida 'Cherokee Daybreak'
+CORNUS florida 'Sweetwater Red'

-CORNUS florida 'Cherokee Princess'
+CORNUS florida 'White Cloud'

 Back to Previous Page